ramnathv/me.jcsims/source/about/index.markdown

 ## Work

-I just completed a 3-month internship for Logitech, at the Camas site.
+In June, I completed a 3-month internship for Logitech at their Camas site.
 I worked on an internal product used to test speakers to obtain subjective test results.
 I coded in C# and C++, and used the .NET Framework, DirectShow APIs, and Silverlight.

 I'm really enthusiastic about developing for the web, specifically HTML5, CSS3, and Ruby on